Panasonic TZ100 vs Nikon W300

 |Sony RX100 IV« »||-||stereo||mono||-||-||micro||2.0||Y||Y||-||Sony RX100 IV|

 The W300 is a recent model that features in the current product line-up of Nikon.
 In contrast, the TZ100 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the TZ100 was succeeded by the Panasonic TZ200.
+Further information on the two cameras, as well as related accessories, can be found on the official Panasonic and Nikon websites.

 Review summary: Panasonic TZ100 vs Nikon W300